-Other government grants include income for pupils with special educational needs, early years funding, coronavirus exceptional support funding and pupil premium received from the local authority.
+Other government grants include income for pupils with special educational needs, early years funding and pupil premium received from the local authority.

 DfE/ESFA Capital Grants consists of the devolved capital grant which has been spent on asset additions in the year.